ReuAzel181/Multi-Integer-GCD/README.md

 # Multi Integer GCD

-Certainly!
-Here's a README template for your program:

 Multi-Integer GCD Calculator
 This program calculates the Greatest Common Divisor (GCD) of three or more non-negative integers.